18F/handbook/_pages/business-units/operations/talent/talent.md

 ## Referring a person

+Many leads for great candidates come through our current employees.
+Ideally, these referrals should come directly to Talent rather than to the team/managers/supervisors.
+We try to keep all mentions of who knows who and who recommends who away from the team/managers/supervisors who are involved in hiring so they can stay impartial.
+This helps ensure that candidates make it through the process on their own merits.

 We accept varying levels of leads including:

 * Referrals: You know them really well (e.g. someone you worked closely with or a good friend)